hurwitzlab/stampede-template/README.md

 Our job didn't create any output on disk, just STDOUT which we can view in the jobs "*.out" file:

+You can use the `jobs-history` to see all the steps:

+    $ jobs-history 6867351645227511320-242ac113-0001-007
+    Job accepted and queued for submission.
+    Attempt 1 to stage job inputs
+    Identifying input files for staging
+    Copy in progress
+    Job inputs staged to execution system
+    Preparing job for submission.
+    Attempt 1 to submit job
+    Fetching app assets from agave://data.iplantcollaborative.org/kyclark/applications/stampede2-template-0.0.1/stampede
+    Staging runtime assets to agave://tacc-stampede-kyclark/kyclark/job-6867351645227511320-242ac113-0001-007-stampede2-template-test-1523559134
+    HPC job successfully placed into serial queue as local job 8758967 Job started running
+    Job completed execution
+    Beginning to archive output.
+    Attempt 1 to archive job output
+    Archiving agave://tacc-stampede-kyclark/kyclark/job-6867351645227511320-242ac113-0001-007-stampede2-template-test-1523559134 to agave://data.iplantcollaborative.org/kyclark/archive/jobs/job-6867351645227511320-242ac113-0001-007
+    Job archiving completed successfully.
+    Job complete

+# Sharing and Publishing App

+You can now use your app, submitting jobs from any place you have installed the Cyverse SDK.
+You can also share you app with another user, but you will also have to share your execution and deployment systems.

+To deploy an app to iMicrobe, it's necessary to request (via Agave Slack, probably Fonner) to have the app be made public.
+The public app ID will usually have "u\d+" appended, e.g., "stampede2-template-0.0.1u1".
+If you provide this ID to me, I can add it to the apps listed on iMicrobe so that our users can run it.

 # Author